$2,500.00 per teacher*

 Cecilia Hernandez – Associate Professor for Pre-Service STEM Education at NMSU

-Wanda Bulger-Tamez – Program Director in the College of Education at NMSU
+Wanda Bulger-Tamez – Program Director of the STEM Outreach Center at NMSU

 Clara Graham – STEM Program Manager for the College of Engineering at NMSU